Passengers (2016 film): Reception

-Rebecca Hawkes of The Telegraph described the film as not a romance, but "a creepy ode to manipulation," describing the action as a "central act of violence" that is softened and justified.
-Andrew Pulver of The Guardian called it an "interstellar version of social-media stalking" with "a fantastically creepy start" that, contrary to romantic comedies that managed to "plane down" the nastiness of stalking tactics, presented them in a way where they were "gruesomely inescapable."
+Rebecca Hawkes of The Telegraph described the film as not a romance, but "a creepy ode to manipulation", describing the action as a "central act of violence" that is softened and justified.
+Andrew Pulver of The Guardian called it an "interstellar version of social-media stalking" with "a fantastically creepy start" that, contrary to romantic comedies that managed to "plane down" the nastiness of stalking tactics, presented them in a way where they were "gruesomely inescapable".
 Alissa Wilkinson of Vox called it "a fantasy of Stockholm syndrome, in which the captured eventually identifies with and even loves the captor" and "a really disturbing wish fulfillment fantasy."

 Lawrence was initially proud of the film, but agreed with suggestions that it might have benefited from a different edit, starting with her character waking up.
-Later, she expressed regret over starring in the film, saying that Adele had advised her against it and that she should have listened.
+Later, she expressed regret over starring in the film, saying that Adele had advised her against it as "space movies are the new vampire movies" and that she should have listened.
 Producer Neal H. Moritz said he loved the film, and thought the script was one of the best he had ever read.
 He pointed out that it was well received at test screenings, but that shortly before its release the media picked up on one review and "it became a mantra."
 He "thought it was a really unfair thing, because I think it's a beautiful film I couldn't be more proud of."